 - Have an emergency response plan.
 Determine your evacuation routes.
 Establish meeting places.
 Keep emergency phone numbers handy.

-- Backup your business records.
-Make copies of your any vital records and store them someplace safe.
-Use online backups for electronic data, and keep paper documents in a fireproof safety-deposit box.
+- Back up your business records.
+Make copies of any vital records and store them someplace safe.
+Use online backups for electronic data, and keep paper documents in a fireproof safe-deposit box.